Miguel Rodriguez of Cordoba, Flamenco Guitars, 1959 and 1967.

 The guitars of Rodriguez of Cordoba are prized by many luthiers and have been used as a model by a number of modern makers.
 I first met Miguel Sr., Miguel Jr. and Jose (known as Pepe) in 1966.
 I visited them the next year (1967) when I picked up my flamenco guitar.
 At that time I was fortunate to watch each of the family members working: making rosettes, dyeing veneers, French Polishing, etc. During that visit I spent a lot of time with Miguel's grandson, Pepe, who was close to my age.
 We kept in contact for a few years but I did not visit him again until the mid 1990's.
 I have a private video of that visit where Pepe showed me through the back rooms of the workshop (where they had a large stock of 50-year old Brazilian Rosewood and 50-year old Spruce tops), and showed me rare guitars that his grandfather made and even a splendid viola.
 I had an article published in American Lutherie (Winter 2001) on this family entitled, "Miguel Rodriguez: Some Notes on his Family Tree and Correcting the Historical Record."
 I wrote that article because there are many rumors about Miguel Rodriguez's connection with the Jose Ramirez Family in Madrid.
 The article is based on my discussions with the Rodriguez family and research into the guitar literature.

 There are a number of other articles on the Miguel Rodriguez Family in books and magazines.
 Do not believe everything you read about their connection with Rafael Casana, the Madrid maker who worked for Ramirez.
+The grandson, Jose Rodriguez Alamo, told me in the 1990's that his grandfather was self trained and did not learn from Rafael Casana.

 I should also mention here that Miguel Rodriguez Beneyto (of Cordoba) is not related to Manuel Rodriguez Perez, the Madrid maker who lived for 11 years in California and whose family had worked in the Jose Ramirez workshop.

 Miguel Rodriguez, Cordoba Flamenco, Spain 1959.
 Spuce, Cypress, French Polish.
 Some repaired cracks.
 This instrument is a treasure for a flamenco player.
 It has the unique Rodriguez sound.
 It is easy to play.
 This is the real thing not a copy.
-I will consider offers over $28,000 for this guitar.
-Must be picked-up in California--this is because of shipping and insurance issues.

 Miguel Rodriguez, Cordoba, Spain 1967, Flamenco.
 Spruce, Cypress, French Polish.
 Some repaired cracks.
 I bought this guitar in 1967 directly from Miguel Rodriguez Sr. in Cordoba when I was 18 years old.
 Not for Sale.